waleedrizwan/secscraper/README.md

 # How to use
 - Clone Repo
-- Install dependencies
+- Install dependencies using "pip install  -r requirements.txt"
-- Run Scrape.py
+- Run "python Scrape.py"
+- Wait approx 4 min for scraping to complete
-- Open Insider_Transactions.xls in the same directory
+- Open Insider_Transactions.xls which will appear in the same directory